-The Japanese Culture Center was established in 1977 in Chicago by Aikido Shihan (Teacher of Teachers) and Zen Master Fumio Toyoda to make some of the arts, crafts, and philosophical riches of Japan available to the general public.
-The Lakeview Center (located at 1016 W. Belmont Ave) was opened in 1980.
+The Japanese Culture Center was established in 1977 in Chicago by Aikido Shihan (Teacher of Teachers) and Zen Master Fumio Toyoda to make some of the martial arts, crafts, and philosophical riches of Japan available to the public.
+Today the JCC continues this tradition, offering classes in over a dozen martial and cultural arts.

-Just inside the door of the Center is a wooden panel on which are carved the characters “Ten Shin Kan,” or “Place of the Universal Mind/Body/Spirit”.
+Upon entering the Center you will see a wooden panel on which are carved the characters “Ten Shin Kan,” or “Place of the Universal Mind/Body/Spirit”.
 In the spirit of the traditional training halls of the Orient, the JCC is a true “dojo”, or “house of the way”.